Is IAPWE Scam or Legit? Here’s an African Writer’s Personal Experience

 IAPWE Membership plans

-This isn’t a red flag until you select the Basic (FREE) plan and are still forced to try out their Professional Membership.
+This isn’t a red flag until you select the Basic (FREE) plan and forced to try out their Professional Membership.

 Why can’t I just try out the platform with the FREE plan and then decide to upgrade the plan later?